cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 ### Adding styles for dark-mode

-If you don't care about the option to toggle back and forth and just display a dark version of the site if the user has that set somewhere else, all that's left is to add your styling for dark-mode.
+If you don't care about the option to toggle back and forth and just want to display a dark version of the site if the user has that set somewhere else, all that's left is to add your styling for dark-mode.
 To see if everything is configured and working correctly, you can add a dark-mode style to the body and see if it